-Bettors can sign up for an online account on the website or on the associated mobile app.
-In Indiana, bettors can sign up for an online sports betting account at a brick-and-mortar location but doing so may forfeit the generous sign up bonuses.
-This is certainly good news for Indiana sports bettors.
-In order to register for a mobile or online sports betting account, bettors will need form of payment, driver’s license or other state-issued identification, and date of birth.
-Have these materials and information handy when registering.
+Bettors can sign up for an online sports betting account on a sportsbook’s website or the associated mobile app.
+In Indiana, bettors can also sign up for an online sports betting account at a brick-and-mortar location of the online sportsbook’s partner but doing so may forfeit the generous sign-up bonuses.

 Here is a brief summary of Indiana’s path to legal sports betting:

-- The first standalone sports betting bill, SB439, was proposed but failed to get out of committee.
-Despite its failure, SB439 showed progress.
+- The first standalone sports betting bill, SB439, was proposed and failed to get out of committee, but SB439 showed progress despite its failure

-- A repackaged offering of SB552 is now called bill H 1015 passes by a wide margin in both the Senate and House.
+- A repackaged offering of SB552 called bill H 1015 passes by a wide margin in both the Senate and House

-- The Governor places the first legal sports bet in Indiana on September 1, 2019 on the Colts to win the Super Bowl, Pacers to win the NBA Championship and the Indiana WNBA team to win that night.
-He did not win that bet.
+- Governor places the first legal sports bet in Indiana on September 1, 2019, on the Indianapolis Colts to win the Super Bowl, Indiana Pacers to win the NBA Championship, and the Indiana Fever to win its WNBA game that night

 In 1988, Indiana voters approved lifting a ban on gambling that dates back to 1851.
-The Indiana constitution had language that banned lotteries but did not expressly name casino style gambling.
-Despite not particularly name casino games, it was interpreted as such and required a vote to change the rules.
+The Indiana constitution had language that banned lotteries but did not expressly name casino-style gambling.
+Despite not particularly naming casino games, it was interpreted as such and required a vote to change the rules.
 Indiana voters approved the push for casinos by a 60% margin and Indiana acquired 350 acres of land for casinos to start building properties.

-The first riverboat casino opened in 1993, soon followed by 9 others open their doors in the early 1990s.
-The first land based casino opened in 2004 in French Lick, Indiana.
-Further expansion continued in 2007 when the “Racino Law” passed which allowed for the states racetracks to add 2000 slot machines at their tracks.
+The first riverboat casino opened in 1993, soon followed by nine others open their doors in the early 1990s.
+The first land-based casino opened in 2004 in French Lick, IN.
+Further expansion continued in 2007 when the “Racino Law” passed, which allowed for the state’s racetracks to add 2,000 slot machines at their tracks.

 Is sports betting legal in Indiana?

-Yes, sports betting became legal in Indiana in September 2019.
+Yes, sports betting is legal in Indiana.
+Sports betting became legal in Indiana in September 2019.
 Both retail and mobile/online sports betting is available, with online sports betting launching in October 2019.

 When did sports betting become legal in Indiana?